PaulKinlan/paul.kinlan.me/content/en/2011-06-07-landing-my-first-webkit-patch-onpopstate-lock.markdown

 probably get rejected.
 The problem is that I had no idea how to build the automated tests or where to put them.</p>

-<p>I had a quick scan through LayoutTests, and in the &ldquo;fast&rdquo; directory there is
+<p>I had a quick scan through LayoutTests, and in the 'fast' directory there is
-an &ldquo;events&rdquo; directory which seemed liked the logical place to start.
-I followed the examples of other tests, I created a simple test and an &ldquo;expected&rdquo; results file and then gave the test runner a go.
+an 'events' directory which seemed liked the logical place to start.
+I followed the examples of other tests, I created a simple test and an 'expected' results file and then gave the test runner a go.
 Boom! it failed.
-It took a little bit of looking, I found that the results of the test run were stored in &ldquo;/tmp/layout-test-results/results.html&rdquo; and it gives you a visual diff of the actual output vs the expected &ndash; it was a single new line character that was causing the problem.</p>
+It took a little bit of looking, I found that the results of the test run were stored in '/tmp/layout-test-results/results.html' and it gives you a visual diff of the actual output vs the expected &ndash; it was a single new line character that was causing the problem.</p>